shenjiayu/date-diff/readme.md

 `npm test`

 # How to run in command line
-1. Run `npm link` to create a symbolic link to `/usr/local/bin/date-diff`
+1. Run `npm link` to create a symbolic link to `/usr/local/bin/date-diff` (this might require root permission to execute)
 2. `date-diff diff <first_date> <second_date> -f <optional_format>`

 # What to improve